STA141c-LNRW/STAFinalProject/README.md

 3. Build on HW/lecture examples

 Function ideas (to add to /R folder)
 1."BLB to logistic regression model, random forests, or neural networks"
 2. Rcpp code (optimizing sampling using cpp)

+What we're doing
+1. C++ to optimize the sampling function - Luke, William
+2. Multiple linear regression -
+  a. estimatation of mean, variation, slope
+3. Prediction intervals
+  a.

 Implementation of BLB / Parallel processing / Distributed computing
 1.